jgaryi/E115_BirdWatchingApp/README.md

 **Data Collection**
 [`data/data_collection/Dockerfile`](data/data_collection/Dockerfile)
 - Run the `docker-shell.sh` to launch the container.
+- Create a `secrets` folder at the same level with the `cli.py` file
+- Add your GCS credentials to the `secrets` folder
 - Run the `cli.py` within the container.
-- run the `preprocess_cv.py` within the container.
+- Run the `preprocess_cv.py` within the container.
+- The processed images and text files will be stored in your GCS bucket.

 **Data Processing**
 [`data/data_processing/Dockerfile`](data/data_processing/Dockerfile)